-R1.3 The Council will not permit the development of playing fields for alternative uses unless:

-- a. the proposed development is ancillary to the use of the site as a playing field and does not adversely affect the quantity or quality of pitches and their use; or - b. the proposed development only affects land which is incapable of forming a playing pitch or part of one; or - c. the playing field that would be lost as a result of the proposed development would be replaced by a field or fields of equivalent or better quantity and quality in a suitable location; or - d. the proposed development is for an outdoor or indoor sports facility of sufficient benefit to the development of sport to outweigh the loss of the playing field.
+- R1.3 The Council will not permit the development of playing fields for alternative uses unless the proposal accords with the Council's approved Playing Pitch Strategy and: - a. the proposed development is ancillary to the use of the site as a playing field and does not adversely affect the quantity or quality of pitches and their use; or - b. the proposed development only affects land which is incapable of forming a playing pitch or part of one; or - c. the playing field that would be lost as a result of the proposed development would be replaced by a field or fields of equivalent or better quantity and quality in a suitable location; or - d. the proposed development is for an outdoor or indoor sports facility of sufficient benefit to the development of sport to outweigh the loss of the playing field.